glRajkumar/trello_clone/client/README.md

 ### Trello clone
 trello like website for handling tasks

+### dnd feature
+for drag and drop, I used react-smooth-dnd package.

 ### Client folder structure
 Every files are arranged by their use.
 All task related js files are separated in Boards folder.